-The so-called Christmas Truce between the British and French troops and the German forces during World War I. Men left the trenches and started playing football (soccer) with each other on No Man's land (the war scarred area between the opposing trenches) and generally having a good time.
+The so-called Christmas Truce between the British, the French and the German soldiers during World War I. Men left the trenches and started playing football (soccer) with each other on No Man's land (the war scarred area between the opposing trenches) and generally having a good time.
 That's right, in the middle of a war they played a sport in a dead zone.
 Understandably, the higher ups thought this might hinder the war effort, as humanizing the people you're supposed to kill often does.
 More about it at the Other Wiki.

 Reportedly, there were many such instances between Union and Confederate forces during The American Civil War-brother against brother and all that.
 Northern and Southern troops were eager to get together for pragmatic reasons, too: the Confederates had all the good tobacco, and the Union soldiers had all the good coffee.
 Informal trading went on whenever possible.